Cimpress/coam-sample-go/README.md

 ## Getting started

-First and foremost, populate a `.env` file with client ID and client secret
+First and foremost, populate a `.env` file with client ID and client secret:

 ```
 $ cat > .env <<EOF